krmdel/krmdel/README.md

 AI/ML Engineer
 -------------------------

-I'm a PhD researcher and AI/ML engineer with 5+ years of experience in deep learning, data science and GenAI.
+I'm AI/ML engineer with Doctor of Engineering (Dr.-Ing.) in Electrical and Computer Engineering from Technical University of Munich (TUM) with 5+ years of experience in deep learning, data science and GenAI.

 * 🌍  I'm based in Singapore.
 * 🖥️  See my portfolio at [my website](http://keremdelikoyun.com)